schlotg/node-aws-deploy/README.md

 Node AWS Deploy (Warning still under active initial development!)
 =====
 This is my attempt at an easy to use and robust deployment and install system to get your Node app up and running, quickly and easily on AWS. node-aws-deploy is designed to take a web hook HTTP post from a Git repository service and than automatically trigger a deployment across multiple servers.
-New servers that are started up will automatically grab the latest changes.
+New servers that are started up will automatically grab the latest changes. node-aws-deploy sits outside your application so it doesn't clutter up your code base.
+It relies heavily on the package.json file so your application must have one to work properly.

+##How it works
+node-aws-deploy has some install scripts that install 'Node', 'n', and 'node-aws-deploy'. node-aws-deploy uses upstart to launch node-aws-deploy on server startup and relaunch if your application dies.
+On startup node-aws-deploy does a git pull off of the configured git branch of your remote git repository.
+It then checks the the node version specified in package.json.
+This is specified in the 'nodeVersion' field which is ignored by NPM.

 ###Setting up the AWS Node Server Manually
 ====